 Ali holds a PhD in International Relations from the Department of Development Studies at SOAS (School of Oriental and African Studies, University of London), with a dissertation on Iran’s international relations in the 2000s in a changing world order.
 He has taught courses on globalization and development in West Asia and North Africa, contemporary Iran and the Arab Revolts among others at FU Berlin’s Center for Middle Eastern and North African Politics, the University of Westminster and SOAS.
 His almost 150 analytical pieces in English, German and French have been translated into a dozen languages.
 A frequent speaker at political forums and academic conferences, he regularly contributes to international media outlets in English, German or French.
 Ali is fluent in German, French, English and Persian.
+His forthcoming book is entitled Iran in an Emerging New World Order: From Ahmadinejad to Rouhani, New York: Palgrave Macmillan (Studies in Iranian Politics).

 [en] Overview of publications in English, German and French – with translations into a dozen languages.